scikit-image/scikit-image/doc/source/user_guide/geometrical_transform.rst

 from the source and destination images.
 For estimating translations (shifts), it is also possible to use a *full-field* method using all pixels, based on Fourier-space cross-correlation.
-This method is implemented by :func:`skimage.registration.register_translation` and explained in the :ref:`sphx_glr_auto_examples_registration_plot_register_translation.py` tutorial.
+This method is implemented by :func:`skimage.registration.phase_cross_correlation` and explained in the :ref:`sphx_glr_auto_examples_registration_plot_register_translation.py` tutorial.